groverj3/groverj3.github.io/content/articles/2019-08-19_the-snakemake-tutorial-i-wish-i-had.md

                sample=SAMPLES, mate=[1, 2], ext=['html', 'zip'])
 ```

 This tells the workflow which **targets** to create.
+In this command, `expand`
+instructs Snakemake to fill in all things which match the wildcards.
+So, this
+indicates that **all** files which match this pattern when filled in are the
+**targets**.
+You can use `expand` in other rules, too.
+When you want multiple
+files as input that may be created asynchronously in previous rules.
+We're still
-We're still missing a very
-important thing though!
-The samples!
-For that, create another file,
+missing a very important thing though!
+The input files!
+For that, create another
-`config.yaml`, in the same directory and add this to it:
+file, `config.yaml`, in the same directory and add this to it:

 ```yaml
 samples: